Amantha, the New Lamb

 Country Bumpkins—click here to view this series of found prose poems.

 The Difference You Expect

 Theo lives in fabrics.
-Her newest is an Air Force jump¬suit, which, in blue, aqua or camel is the rage of the great but troubled Upper East Side.
-I say troubled because a girl like Theo may be classic, faultless and finicky, but with no affordable alternative to the new wrap-around tunics they wear further up her block she may soon just be classic instead of her usual inspired self.
+Her newest is an Air Force jumpsuit, which in blue, aqua, or camel is the rage of women living on the verge of the great but troubled Upper East Side.
+I say troubled because a girl like Theo may be classic, faultless and finicky, but with no affordable alternative to the new wrap-around tunics worn further up her block she may soon just be a classic instead of her usual inspired self.
 Before the energy crunch put silver beyond her reach her rayons and orlons were the finest.
 Now, however, a working girl like Theo can no longer afford heat-molded bust cups to elevate her line.
-But the real question she and her friends must ponder is next summer’s fashions: will women parade around in men’s underwear as Time says, or will they tuck a few scarves into handmade sandals the same way they tucked khakis into boots and camel sweaters into blizzard jackets in winter?
+But the real question she and her friends must ponder is next summer’s fashions: Will women parade around in men’s underwear as Time says, or will they tuck a few scarves into handmade sandals the same way they tucked khakis into boots and camel sweaters into blizzard jackets in winter?
 Come Spring, of course, and Theo may well be packing her sumptuous side-slit robes off to Bermuda for an Easter of manners.
 If not, well—there’s always Russian sable.